GLOSSARY OF INSURANCE TERMS

 Early warning system – a system designed insurance industry regulators of identifying practices and risk-related trends that contribute to systemic risk measuring insurer’ financial stability.

 Earned Premium – portion of insured’s prepaid premium allocated to the insurance company’s loss experience, expenses, and profit year- to -date.

-Earthquake – property coverages for losses resulting from a sudden trembling or shaking of the earth, including that caused by volcanic eruption.
+Earthquake – property coverages for losses resulting from a sudden trembling or shaking of the earth, including that caused volcanic eruption.
 Excluded are losses resulting from fire, explosion, flood or tidal wave following the covered event.

 EBNR – Earned but not reported – premium amount insurer reasonably expects to receive for which contracts are not yet final and exact amounts are not definite.